dotnetKyle/MinimalCommandLine/README.md

 await app.StartAsync();
 ```

+Now, when you user runs the `-h` Option for your app, or `greet -h` for the greet command they
+will be presented with the documentation you have set up in the generated
+`MapMyCommand(config => ..)` extensions.
+See the Demo project for a more complex example of this.

 ### Dependency Injection:

+Instance command classes are automatically registered for dependency injection and they are
-You can use dependency injection with your commands so you can share logic across all commands.
+created via dependency injection as well.
+You can use dependency injection with your commands
+so you can share logic across all commands.

 ```csharp
 public class GreeterCommand